Homegateway/SDTTool/README.md

 - **java**: This output format is only valid for the input format **sdt3**.
 It generates Java interfaces and classes for the input definition.
 For this output format the argument ``-o`` refers to an output directory, not a single file.
 - **vorto-dsl**: This output format generates files that can be used to export Device, ModuleClass and data type definitions to an [Eclipse Vorto repository](http://vorto.eclipse.org).
 For this output format the argument ``-o`` refers to an output directory, not a single file.
 - **onem2m-svg**: This output format generates SVG files that present the structure of Devices and ModuleClass in the graphical representation format used by [oneM2M](http://onem2m.org).
 For this output format the argument ``-o`` refers to an output directory, not a single file.
+- **onem2m-xsd**: This output format generates XSD files according to the type definions of TS-0004 of the oneM2M specifications.
+In addition to the XSD files, skeleton files for enum type definitions are generated in the *hd* sub-directory.
+For this output format the argument ``-o`` refers to an output directory, not a single file.
+Also, the oneM2M domain needs to be specified via the ``--domain`` argument.

 ### Other Arguments